 What materials are available in your area?
 Clay is everywhere, sand also.
-Kamete, gayroo, coal, string, cardboard, newspaper, gooey glue made from flour (leyi), used reels and katran from the tailors, old cigarette, packages from the panwalla, straw, grasses, leaves, seed pods and seeds are freely available.
-Cotton, brick powder ,glue from mango, match boxes, imli(tamarind) seeds, straw, sindoor, bangles, jute bags, egg shells, egg tays, onion peelings.
+Kamete, gayroo, coal, string, cardboard, newspaper, glue from flour (lai) used reels & Katran from the tailors, old cigarette, packages from the pan walla, straw, grasses, leaves, seed pads & seeds are freely available.
+Cotton, brick powder ,glue from mango,] match boxes, imli seeds, straw, seeds, sindoor, bangles, jute bags, egg shells, egg trays, onion peelings.
 You will soon learn that most waste things are in fact treasures.
-Plastic containers like those of oil and Harpic can be cut in half and used to dig out sand
+Plastic containers like oil and Harpic can be cut in half to dig in sand are good places to store collections.